 Laparoscopic Training in New Zealand: Why Kiwi Surgeons Choose World Laparoscopy Hospital

-At World Laparoscopy Hospital (WLH), we recognise the profound commitment you demonstrate every day to the health and well-being of your communities, from the bustling centres of Auckland and Wellington to the tranquil, remote areas of the South Island.
-Your medical tradition, steeped in a history of pioneering care and a deep-seated respect for the land and its people, is truly admirable.
-It is this very spirit of excellence and innovation that we at World Laparoscopy Hospital have been privileged to nurture in the many distinguished surgeons from New Zealand who have already chosen our institution to advance their skills in Minimal Access Surgery (MAS).
+At World Laparoscopy Hospital (WLH), we recognise the profound commitment you demonstrate every day to the health and well-being of your communities—from the bustling centres of Auckland and Wellington to the tranquil, remote regions of the South Island.
+New Zealand’s medical tradition, shaped by a history of pioneering care and deep respect for land and people, is truly admirable.

 A Shared Legacy: Pioneer Spirit and Surgical Innovation

-????
 The Medical Pioneers of Aotearoa

 The Great Civilisation of Aotearoa: Respect for Land and People